ksoichiro/gradle-web-resource-plugin/README.md

             //resolve name: 'jquery', version: '1.9.0'
         }

+        // Giving --force-latest option also work for resolving conflict
+        //options = ["--force-latest"]

         // You can make bower install parallel (like using bower CLI),
         // but it always needs network connection (offline install is disabled).
         //parallelize true